em-foundation/em-bytes/docs/articles/001-Benchmark.md

 !!! abstract "Can we harvest our daily energy needs&thinsp;??"
     Vendors of energy-harvesting components will commonly characterize their offerings in terms of **J/day** (or **mWh/day**).&thinsp; By making this figure readily available, **EM&bull;Scope** enables us to quickly determinime the viability of a particular solution.

-    Since our application performs multiple activities at different rates, a simple sum of **J/day** results derived from benchmarking each activity in isolation provides a reasonable model of overall energy consumption within the application as a whole.
+    Since our application likely performs _multiple_&thinsp; activities at _different_&thinsp; rates, a simple sum of **J/day** results derived from benchmarking each activity in isolation provides a reasonable model of overall energy consumption within the application as a whole.

 Knowing **J/day**, we'll calculate our final **EM&bull;erald** score using a constant which approximates the energy capacity of a standard CR2032 coin-cell battery: